-“Affiliate” or “Group Company” means any entity that directly or indirectly controls, is controlled by, or is under common control with, a party.
+“Affiliate” means, with respect to a party, an entity that directly or indirectly controls, is controlled by or is under common control with such party.

 “Beta Feature” means any Service feature that is expressly identified as “Beta”, “Alpha”, “Experimental” or “Pre-Release” or that is otherwise expressly identified as unsupported.